 After waiting around for awards our training group took a trip to Rainbow River for some relaxation and tubing down a beautiful spring fed river.
 Felipe and I did this with fellow Tri-Knights and TriGators (the triathlon clubs for UCF and UF) back in 2007 so we thought it was worth repeating.
 Even though I had to be at work that night I was really excited for the afternoon.
 The fun time was totally worth a little sleep deprivation; I got a short nap in before my shift started at 7 pm but I crashed hard Sunday morning.
 Check out Meghann’s recap of tubing Rainbow River.

 Well off to make today productive…errr read, train, and clean.
 I’m looking forward to British Trivia tonight at a local pub with my cousin and her husband.
 She’s working on her PhD in British history and one of my strange passions in life is King Henry VIII and all things Tudor (this was well before he was made cool by “The Other Boleyn Girl” and “The Tudors”).
 We are going to rock Trivia night.

 What are some of your quirky passions?
 Have you ever done anything cool because of them?
-I studied at Cambridge one summer taking a class on King Henry VII…one of the best summers ever.
+I studied at Cambridge one summer taking a class on King Henry VIII…one of the best summers ever.